sandra-chas-academy/u02-individuell-uppgift-egen-portfoliosida-Chas-Henrik-1/README.md

 ***
 *Known problems:*
 1. `break-inside: avoid-page` doesn't work properly on flex-boxes when printed from Safari.
 A workaround has been applied to alleviate the problem.
-2. Lazy loaded images doesn't show up in 'Print Preview' in Safari until they have been browsed on the page.
+2. Lazy loaded images don’t show up in 'Print Preview' in Safari until they have been browsed on the page.

 *Notes:*
-1. The Description & Skills details 'drop-down effect' is not supported by Firefox & Safari, since `interpolate-size: allow-keywords` is not supported there.
+1. The Description & Skills details 'drop-down effect' is not supported on Firefox & Safari, since `interpolate-size: allow-keywords` is not supported by Firefox & Safari.
 2. The Site has been performance optimized to achieve as good Lighthouse performance as possible, but there is still potential for further improvements.
 The cv.json and all GitHub API data could be downloaded in parallel to reduce the 'total load time' substantially when a brand new user enters the site.
-But if doing so, it is no longer possible to estimate the 'time to completion' in a Progress Bar, and for most cases the Progress Bar would not even be needed.
+But if doing so, it is no longer possible to estimate the 'time to completion' in the Progress Bar, and for most cases the Progress Bar would not even be needed.
 3. Four fonts are preloaded to improve performance, and this can produce some warnings in the console.

 ***